Mikuhl/Week_04_Lecture_01_Exercises/answers.md

 Why is using comments important?
+It is always best practice to use.
 It helps your team and yourself read your code and understand what you are doing.

 List the 5 primitive types in JavaScript.